maded2/plotng/README.md

 plotng-server -config <json config file> -port <plotter port number, default: 8484>
 `

-**Please note**: chia environment should be activated before starting plotng-server
+**Please note**: chia environment should be activated before starting plotng-server, or ChiaRoot should be set in the configuration file.

 ## Running Monitoring UI (run anywhere)